 The good news?
-Not all kinds of nut butter are off the table.
+Not all kinds of best nut butters for keto diet are off the table.
 In fact, nut butters can be a healthy source of bodybuilding protein, healthy fats, and even fiber.
 What it comes down to is less about the type of nut butter itself, and making sure you’re selecting the best brands for your body.

 Here, we break down the best nut butter brands that will keep you on track with your keto lifestyle, and taste delicious to boot.